huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 ![Lock App](../assets/lockapp.png)

-You will be able to decide this when you sign up and can then change the configuration from here in your profile.
+You will be able to decide this when you sign up and can then change the configuration from here in your Profile.

 ### Download your data​